2025–26 Livingston F.C. season

-The 2025–26 season is Livingston's first back season in the Scottish Premiership, following their promotion from the Championship at the end of the 2024–25 season.
-Livingston will also compete in the League Cup and the Scottish Cup.
+The 2025–26 season was Livingston's first season back in the Scottish Premiership, following their promotion from the Championship at the end of the 2024–25 season.
+Livingston also competed in the League Cup and the Scottish Cup.

 Season summary

 On 16 May 2025, Livingston revealed that they had been the subject of a takeover led by the great-great-grandson of American industrialist Henry Ford.
 Calvin Ford was subsequently announced as the club's new chairman and majority shareholder after buying out 100% of previous owner John McIlvogue's stake in the club.

+On 1 February, the club announced that David Martindale would be stepping down from his role as manager and instead taking up the position of Sporting Director.
+His assistant, and former Livingston midfielder, Marvin Bartley was promoted in his place.